silver-surfer94/k8s-flask-api/README.md

 From ./k8s-flask-api, build, deploy and release the app with: `waypoint init && waypoint up`

 You can access the app from the URL provided.

+You can also register a DNS for the app with: `waypoint hostname register` and access the app from anywhere.

 ## Cleanup
 Run `terraform destroy` to clean up the GCP infra.
 This will destroy the Waypoint server and the app, too.